 Choosing Dog Food for Each Stage of Life

 One more quick note about feeding your dog a nutritious diet.
 When you love your dog so much, it's easy to want to spoil him with treats and snacks.
-Just remember to share healthy dog treats, like dental chews, when training your pup (or just giving him a special snack).
-Dog treats shouldn't make up to more than 5 percent of your dog's diet.
+Just remember to share healthy dog treats, when training your pup.
+Dog treats shouldn't make up more than five percent of your dog's diet.

 Deciding on what to feed your dog shouldn't be a difficult choice.
 If you need help to decide between the many choices available to you, first, narrow down the options to your dog's age group.
-Next, consult your vet to find the ideal balance of dog nutritional requirements.
-The vet will consider your dog's breed, size, and energy output when helping you make the choice.
+Next, consult your vet for any nutritional considerations for your dog.
+The vet will consider your dog's breed, size and energy output when helping you make the choice.
 Consider Hill's® Science Diet®, a full lifestage brand that will transition with your dog throughout every growth milestone.

 Erin Ollila is a pet enthusiast who believes in the power of words and how a message can inform, and even transform, its intended audience.
 Her writing can be found all over the Internet and in print.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.